 An agreement was drawn up: they could stay if they promised to be the wives he wanted them to be.
 He promptly banned them from leaving the house without his permission.
 Iya Segi was instructed to close down all her shops and relinquish every kobo she had saved to him.
 Iya Femi was forbidden to wear make-up and there would be no more church.
 God hears your heart no matter where you are, he’d said.
 (243)

-While the revelation of the secret results in the foreclosure of the lives of the other wives, it precipitates Bolanle’s epiphany which allows her to become emotionally whole.
+While the revelation of the secret results in the foreclosure of the lives of the other wives, it precipitates Bolanle’s epiphany that allows her to become emotionally whole.
 Baba Segi turns to her with renewed care and respect since she is the only wife that has not betrayed him.
 Although she says to him that continuing the marriage would be meaningless since there is no hope of children, in fact, she regards the household and her sojourn in it as a dark night which paradoxically “shook [her] awake” (244).
 The time in the house is presented as a “dream of unspeakable self-flagellation” (244).
 She realizes furthermore, reinforcing the tradition-modernity divide at one level endorsed by the novel, that in the household she felt she was “in the midst of strangers, people from a different time in history, a different world” (244).
 The polygynous household finally is presented as a prison in which the wives are the “inmates” who are “going nowhere” while Bolanle “rejoins [her] life’s path” (245).

 In closure thus the novel reinforces the conventional assumptions and stereotypes of the oppression and stasis of the “traditional” institution of polygyny which the dynamic energy of the body of the narrative shows to be the deliberate and intelligent response of women whom the globalised postcolony leaves with few other choices.
 Bolanle, by contrast, affirmed in her conviction of the civilizational superiority and progressiveness of monogamy, rejoins her life’s path that, by implication, will ultimately lead her to final fulfillment in a future exclusive, idealised relationship for life.